Sebobo/Shel.Neos.Logs/README.md

 ## Usage

-After installation you will have a new backendmodule in Neos for administrators that will allow you to view all local log and exception files.
+After the installation, you will have a new backend module in Neos - available only for administrators - that will allow you to view all local log and exception files.

-Currently there is some basic highlighting and parsing done for the file to make it easier to see the details.
+Currently, some basic highlighting and parsing is done for the files to make it easier to see the details.
 This will be improved in the future.
-Contributions are very welcome for this.
+Contributions are very welcome.

 ## Contributions